This Hidden Spinach Smoothie for toddlers is going to revolutionize your morning routine!

 Can I substitute the almond milk with something else?

 Of course!
-I like almond milk because it’s light and adds a bit of calcium, but you could always use regular milk, soy milk, or even oat milk.
+I like almond milk because it’s light and adds a bit of calcium, but you could always use regular milk, oat milk, or even soy milk.
 If you’re just not a fan of milks at all; you can use water just to thin it out, but you’ll lose some of the creaminess.

-What else can I add to supercharge this smoothie?
+What else can I add to supercharge this toddler smoothie?

 Can I freeze this smoothie for later?

-If your toddler somehow doesn’t suck down this entire thing in 5 minutes flat and demand you make him another one (surely mine’s not the only bossy little punk, right?), then yes!
-Pop a lid on it, and stick it in the freezer for up to a week.
+If your toddler somehow doesn’t suck down this entire smoothie in 5 minutes flat and demand you make him another one (surely mine’s not the only bossy little punk, right?), then yes!
+Pop a lid on it, and stick it in the freezer for a few days.

 When you’re ready to drink it, just take it out of the freezer and leave it in the fridge for a few hours.
 If you’re in a rush, you can leave it on the counter until it’s soft enough to break into chunks, and then just drop it into your blender again until it’s drinkable.